klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 0x5362506f07A941863dE36377ed0186d15bE784c9
 ```

+Since this contract instance received the distributed address, it stores the contract address in `contractInstance.options.address`.

 If the contract instance is created, you can deploy it by passing the bytecode to the `data` field as shown below.